 They're still very different cars, though.
-Does the 328i still reign over the A4?
+Can the recently redesigned A4 unseat the 328i?

 What the Audi A4 Gets Right

-The A4's engine compartment plays host to a 2-liter engine that is lauded as one of the best four cylinder engines in the world.
-It's known for smooth power delivery, a cool mix of horsepower and torque (220 and 258 pound-feet in this application), and respectable fuel economy.
-The Quattro all-wheel drive with which Audi shaped rally racing with is still a major draw, too.
+The A4's engine compartment plays host to a 2-liter engine that is lauded as one of the best four-cylinder engines in the world.
+It's known for smooth power delivery, a cool mix of horsepower and torque (252 and 273 pound-feet in this application), and respectable fuel economy at 28 mpg combined.
+The renowned quattro all-wheel drive system remains a major draw.

 What the BMW 328i Gets Right

-BMW doesn't offer a CVT -- buyers opt for a six-speed manual or eight-speed automatic transmission that transfers power to the rear wheels.
-Getting up to 35 mpg highway, the 328i bests the Audi by 3 mpg thanks in part to being lighter.
+BMW offers a six-speed manual or eight-speed automatic transmission that transfers power to the rear wheels.

 Can the A4 Beat the 328i?